 What do I do about IR?
 Executive summary – stay lean, lose your belly fat, eat no processed sugar and limit your starchy carbohydrates.
 Exercise.

-I believe, and many other doctors , that this is the single most important thing you can alter to reduce your chances of many diseases.
+I and many other doctors believe that this is the single most important thing you can alter to reduce your chances of many diseases.
+2017 Update: Here is Dr Georgia Ede's explanation of how this works.
+Her website is a wonderful resource.

 a.
 BMI is a crude tool, but it is a guide.
 Unless you are very muscular you should have a BMI <25.
 If you are small framed or of Indian or other Asian ethnicity 23 is a better goal.
 But you can have a BMI of 23 or 22 and still have IR - the best measurement is the following: